-Structure of a journey
+Structure of a Journey

-This section explains the structure of a journey in Quickwork, focusing on how workflows are logically organized with triggers and steps to automate tasks across different applications.
+This section explains the structure of a Journey in Quickwork, focusing on how workflows are logically organized with triggers and steps to automate tasks across different applications.

-What is a journey
+What is a Journey

-A journey in Quickwork is nothing but an automated workflow (a set of logically connected steps designed to automate a task).
-For example, creating a new task in JIRA and sending its details via email using Gmail is a journey.
+A Journey in Quickwork is nothing but an automated workflow (a set of logically connected steps designed to automate a task).
+For example, creating a new task in JIRA and sending its details via email using Gmail is a Journey.

 Journeys can be simple or complex, depending on the use case and the apps involved.
-Once you have configured and activated a journey, Quickwork automatically executes it each time the specified trigger event occurs.
-A few practical examples of journeys are:
+Once you have configured and activated a Journey, Quickwork automatically executes it each time the specified trigger event occurs.
+A few practical examples of Journeys are:

 • When a Slack channel receives messages, if the message contains specific keywords, convert them into Trello cards to streamline task management.